 In addition to all of that, these folks have to hope and pray that the best oncologists are on their network.
 When a cancer diagnosis comes, you don’t want to have to choose among the doctors that are in your network to see where you can go.
 You want to find the absolute best doctor around and go to them without worrying about if they will take your insurance or not.

-As I mentioned previously, the same financial hurdles would not apply in securing the coverage and as far as what the premium is.
 The Advantage plans have the same premium for all enrollees regardless of age or gender.
 Many Medicare Advantage plans have no premium.
 It can be very enticing on the surface.

 Here is one of my most popular videos where I go into detail about the pros and cons of both the Medicare Advantage program and Medicare Supplement coverage: